subpurple/escargot/README.md

 This is a server planning to support as many messaging platforms and technologies as possible.
 Support is planned for every messaging platform/technology that is either defunct and/or suitable for federation.

-See [escargot.log1p.xyz](https://escargot.log1p.xyz) for instructions on how to connect, and our [Escargot group](https://gitlab.com/escargot-chat) to see other components that complement our official server (site, patching components, etc.).
+See [escargot.log1p.xyz](https://escargot.log1p.xyz) for more information, and our [Escargot group](https://gitlab.com/escargot-chat) to see other components that complement our official server (site, patching components, etc.).

 ## Support status